 Looking at the list of things it really feels difficult for a person to know each and everything in depth.
 As I already said it is more important and valuable to know the language fundamentals thoroughly and rest can be learned quickly when required.

 Can you think of something which is not part of this post?
-Please don't forget to share it with me in comments section & I will try to include it in the list.
+Please don’t forget to share it with me in the comments section & I will try to include it in the list.

 - Article updated in April 2019 – Updated Introduction section, fixed minor text, and updated answers.